codeceptjs/CodeceptJS/docs/angular.md

 ### Refactoring

-In previous examples, we've moved actions into `createTodo` funciton.
+In previous examples, we've moved actions into `createTodo` function.
 Is there a more elegant way of refactoring?
 Can we have something like `I.createTodo()` to be used in code?
 Sure, we can do so by editing `steps_file.js` created by init command.

 ```js